-- Your students are tired of learning grammar and verbs.
+- They’re tired of learning grammar and verbs.

 - Most of your students haven’t had the opportunity to travel outside your town or state.

-- Your students constantly say, “Why do we have to learn French?
+- Some students constantly say, “Why do we have to learn French?
 I’m never going to use it.”